 The pre-Holocene high terrace identified by Esling (1984) in the Iowa and Cedar River valleys has a similar stratigraphic sequence as the deposits along Mud Creek in Scott County.
 Autin and Bettis (1991) undertook an extensive study of the development of Mud Creek in eastern Iowa.
 One of the project goals was to define a stratigraphic and geomorphic framework for the region.
 Four mapping units were identified: an upland erosion surface, a high terrace, an intermediate terrace level, and the Mud Creek floodplain deposits.
-The upland erosion surface consists of the Yarmouth-Sangamon, Late Sangamon, and Iowan erosion surface materials overlain by Peoria Formation loess.
+The upland erosion surface consists of the Yarmouth-Sangamon, Late Sangamon, and Iowan Erosion Surface materials overlain by Peoria Formation loess.
 Pisgah Formation materials may be present below the Peoria Formation and appears to be an upland pedisediment facies related to the Late Wisconsin alluvium.
-In the northwestern part of the Dixon quadrangle, a dune field of Late Wisconsin sand is buried by the Peoria Loess in broad upland positions.
-The high terrace unit consists of Peoria Formation Loess and Pisgah Formation overlying Pre-Wisconsinan alluvium, with a paleosol developed at the top of the alluvium.
+In the central part of the Bennett Quadrangle, a dune field of Late Wisconsin sand is buried by the Peoria Loess in broad upland positions.
+Miller (1974) defined this area as "thick loess mantled Iowan", and described it as having up to 19 feet of loess over sands on top of till.
+The high terrace unit of Autin and Bettis (1991) consists of Peoria Formation loess and Pisgah Formation overlying Pre-Wisconsinan alluvium, with a paleosol developed at the top of the alluvium.
 This unit it analogous to the Early Phase High Terrace described by Esling (1984).
 The distribution suggests the relationship with the aggradation of a river in the Cleona Channel (Autin and Bettis, 1991).
 The intermediate terrace is associated with Late Wisconsin constructional surfaces.
 This surface consists of Peoria Loess overlying alluvium.
 The alluvium may be underlain by Pisgah Formation, Pre-Illinoian till or bedrock.
 This unit occurs on the lower upland surface along the Mud Creek floodplain as an erosional remnant.
 Mud Creek floodplain deposits include the Camp Creek, Roberts Creek, Gunder, and Pre-Gunder members of the Holocene DeForest Formation.